 A significant percentage of our sales are made to distributors and to contract manufacturers who incorporate our products into end products for OEMs.
-For example, in the quarter ended June 30, 2015 and in fiscal 2015, 2014 and 2013, our distributor Avnet Logistics accounted for 26.5%, 35.2%, 30.3% and 26.5%, respectively, of our net revenues.
+For example, in the three months ended June 30, 2017 and in fiscal 2017, 2016 and 2015, our distributor Avnet Logistics accounted for 30.5%, 25.5%, 28.2% and 35.2%, respectively, of our net revenues.
 Avnet Logistics and our other existing distributors may choose to devote greater resources to marketing and supporting the products of other companies.
 Since we sell through multiple channels and distribution networks, we may have to resolve potential conflicts between these channels.
 For example, these conflicts may result from the different discount levels offered by multiple channel distributors to their customers or, potentially, from our direct sales force targeting the same equipment manufacturer accounts as our indirect channel distributors.
 These conflicts may harm our business or reputation.